Respondents Can't Complete My Survey

 Check to see if your collector has Multiple Responses turned on or off.
 If you only allow one response per computer, respondents might be sent to a SurveyMonkey webpage if they try to access your survey again.
 This page thanks them for taking the survey and provides information about our site.
 If they click a link to create a survey or take a SurveyMonkey Contribute survey, they may be asked to log in to SurveyMonkey.

-If respondents mention anything about being asked how much soda they drink, how often they watch TV, or their income levels or political leanings, then they probably clicked on a link for for our Contribute program where they can opt to take surveys for charity.
+If respondents mention anything about being asked how much soda they drink, how often they watch TV, or their income levels or political leanings, then they probably clicked on a link for for our Contribute program.

 Respondents can see the Contribute ad in the following situations: